 The Australia-Pacific convergence rate during the time of interest was much faster near New Caledonia than near New Zealand (Figure F8).
-Geodynamic models predict that stresses in an initiating subduction system evolve in response to the total convergence experienced (Gurnis et al., 2004), so models predict along-strike changes in timing that can be tested using biostratigraphy.
-The absolute timing of observables can also be compared with known plate motions.
-This ability to track total convergence precisely through space and time is special to the Tonga-Kermadec system.
-Most subduction systems have imprecisely known kinematic histories because the rock record has been subducted.
+Geodynamic models predict that stresses within an initiating subduction system evolve in response to the total convergence experienced (Gurnis et al., 2004), so models predict along-strike changes in timing that can be tested using biostratigraphy.
+The absolute timing of observables can also be compared to known plate motions.
+This ability to track total convergence precisely through space and time is unique to the Tonga-Kermadec system because most subduction systems have imprecisely known kinematic histories, as the rock record has been subducted.